 That passion also happened to save Michelle’s life.

-Six years ago, on August 26, 2011, during Hurricane Irene, her son Morgan was in the care of his father Scott.
-But Scott would not return Michelle’s phone call.
+Six years ago, on August 26, 2011, her son Morgan was in the care of his father Scott.
+This was during Hurricane Irene.
+Michelle tried to get in touch with Scott, but he would not return her phone call.

-"My range of emotion was anger -- to fear -- to let everything be OK and I had this feeling in my stomach that something was horribly wrong," she recalled.
+"My range of emotion was anger -- to fear -- to let everything be okay and I had this feeling in my stomach that something was horribly wrong," she recalled.

-After a day of not hearing from Morgan’s father, a worried Michelle arrived at Scott’s girlfriend’s house on Stockleigh Drive in Chester.
+After a day of not hearing from Morgan’s father, a worried Michelle got in her car and drove to Scott’s girlfriend’s house on Stockleigh Drive in Chester.
 She was greeted by investigators and a tangle of yellow police tape.

 "They told me they didn’t know how to tell me.
 I begged them to tell me what was wrong," Michelle said.